-Above, 18 of the original 22 spectra indicated a peptide sequence matching with Lactoglobulin Beta.
-Most peptide matches shows a high confidence - strong evidence for having found the correct protein.
+Above, 7 of the original 14 spectra indicated a peptide sequence matching with Bovine Serum Albumin.
+Most peptide matches show a high confidence - strong evidence for having found the correct protein.
 We can also see exactly where the peptide fits into the protein sequence; with the matching sequences highlighted in red at the bottom.

 As mentioned above, the peptide sequence results are based on a database search guided by an initial de novo sequencing analysis.
-Let's see how the de novo sequencing was able to help.
-Click on the entry for spectrum #3, 467.2729.
-This will bring up the main processing window for spectrum 467.2729 2.
+The RSD number listed here measures how well the de novo sequence agreed with the peptide returned from the database.
+In most cases it is zero! so we can have that much more confidence in the answers.
+The last peptide didn't quite agree.
+Let's see how where the difference lies.
+Click on the last entry (number 13); this will bring up the main processing window for that spectrum 871.41 2.
 Look in the top left frame to see the de novo and database results.